uGMM-NN: Univariate Gaussian Mixture Model Neural Network: uGMM-NN

 \subsection{Network Structure and Training}

 The uGMM-NN is organized in a standard feedforward manner with input, hidden, and output layers.
-Each neuron in a hidden layer computes a univariate Gaussian mixture over the activations of the previous layer, producing a log-density that serves as input for the next layer.
-Importantly, the number of mixture components in each neuron is automatically determined by the width of the preceding layer, ensuring a direct mapping from inputs to probabilistic components. \\
+Each hidden layer can be interpreted as a Gaussian mixture layer, where every neuron computes a univariate Gaussian mixture model over the activations of the previous layer, producing log-densities that serve as inputs for the next layer.
+Importantly, the number of mixture components in each neuron is automatically determined by the width of the preceding layer, ensuring a direct mapping from inputs to probabilistic components.\\

-Stacking multiple uGMM layers allows the network to build hierarchical probabilistic representations, capturing increasingly complex and multimodal patterns in the data.
+Stacking multiple univariate Gaussian Mixture Model (uGMM) layers allows the network to build hierarchical probabilistic representations, capturing increasingly complex and multimodal patterns in the data.
 Unlike traditional MLPs, where each neuron performs a 1D affine transformation followed by a nonlinearity and outputs a deterministic scalar, uGMM neurons operate on univariate inputs and output log-probability values under a learned Gaussian mixture.
 These can be viewed as 1D probabilistic operations, analogous in shape and dimension to their MLP counterparts.
 By focusing on univariate GMMs at each neuron, uGMM-NN avoids the exponential complexity often associated with multivariate mixture models, allowing it to scale efficiently to deep architectures.
 This architectural simplicity enables practical training and inference on large datasets while retaining the expressive power of probabilistic modeling.

 For discriminative tasks, the output (root) layer log-densities can be converted into class probabilities using the softmax function, after which training minimizes the standard cross-entropy loss. \\